FREE International Shipping on Selected Products! - Shop Now >>

 “Living in a heavily polluted environment will also cause toxins to increase.”

-Physician Chee points out that once our body’s natural detox channels weaken, it is important to revitalise them via external forces.
+Physician Chen points out that once our body’s natural detox channels weaken, it is important to revitalise them via external forces.
 TCM believes that the best way to detox is through sweating, vomiting, heat clearing and nourishing one’s vitality.
 She emphasises that TCM herbs used for this function will not overly burden one’s body, and advises people who take over-the-counter products to be wary as they could contain ingredients that do more harm than good.

 Practised for centuries by many cultures around the world—including ayurvedic medicine and TCM—detoxification is about resting, cleaning and nourishing the body inside out.